 Once the tests are completed, products that pass are listed in a Test Result Report, which confirms that the product is safe and ready for sale in Indonesia.
 This report reassures customers that the product meets technical standards and is secure to use.

-For companies wanting to sell a Projector in Indonesia, Type Approval Certification Services for ICT Products are available to assist with this process.
+For companies wanting to sell a Projector in Indonesia, our Type Approval Services are available to assist with this process.
 This service includes preparing technical and legal documents, conducting required testing, ensuring compliance with regulations, helping companies streamline the certification process, and giving consumers confidence in certified products.
+[UN]